As the most blessed time of the year approaches, we can already feel the excitement around us!

 2) Sleep well and on time!

-While many of us currently have a messed up routine, (thank you lockdown), it is no surprise that most of us would be up till Sehri time and sleep after it past till noon.
+While many of us currently have a messed up routine, (thank you lockdown), it is no surprise that most of us would be up till Sehri time and sleep after it is past noon.
 This is the perfect recipe to feel lethargic and tired throughout the day!

 So, make sure you’re tucked in bed and have nice, quality sleep.